iron-fish/website/docs/onboarding/rpc/wallet.md

 }
 `} />

-## wallet/getAccountNotesStream
+## <GithubCodeLink link="wallet/getNotes"/> wallet/getAccountNotesStream

-Returns a stream of notes in an account.
+Streams the notes in the given account.
+If the account is not specified, the default account will be used.

 #### Request